This article is the introduction to a multi-part investigative series on Rukban camp. You can read the first story here.

 In the far reaches of the Syrian desert, the world has already ended – and thousands of ghosts are trapped in purgatory.

-EDITORIAL NOTE: Due to the potential threat of censure and/or retaliation by both the Assad regime and by the United Nations and its partner agencies in Syria, all local sources and named figures in this article are referred to under pseudonym.
+EDITORIAL NOTE: Due to the potential threat of censure and/or retaliation by the Assad regime and/or by the United Nations and its partner agencies in Syria, all local sources and named figures in this article are referred to under pseudonym.
 Unless otherwise indicated, all photos and videos have been provided by sources within the camp, and may be subject to image blur.
 In order to preserve operational security, sensitive details regarding certain locations and operational processes in Rukban camp have been modified.

 “That’s the point, with Rukban.
 It’s a black hole.
 Nothing gets out of it.
 No info, no nothing.”Simone Jeger, Independent Humanitarian Advisor